Hi! My name is Rosien. Pronounced as Rosie with an extra n.

 In 2018 my partner and I cycled through Japan for three months, which was awesome.

-In 2022 I will do a solo thruhike across the Pyrenees.
+In 2022 I did a solo thruhike across the Pyrenees in 42 days (including rest days).
 Time between these bigger trips is filled with smaller adventures near and far.
 I ran two marathons (Valencia ’19, Amsterdam ’21) and one 70km ultramarathon (’22).
+Not sure what’s next, hopefully another ultra in 2023?

-Other things that might/might not be of interest: I have too many plants, say hi to every cat I meet, my favorite Doctor is the Tenth and I wish I would be team Gryffindor, but probably am team Ravenclaw.
+Other things that might/might not be of interest: I have too many plants, say hi to every cat I meet, my favorite Doctor is the Tenth, my secret superpower is that I can nap pretty much anywhere.

 About the title